MediaComem/comem-archidep/subjects/ssl/README.md

 ## Obtaining a TLS certificate

 To obtain a valid TLS certificate, you need to request one from a [**certification authority (CA)**][ca].
-In 2018, the 3 most popular CAs are:
+In 2018, the three most popular CAs are:

 * [IdenTrust][identrust]
 * [Comodo][comodo]